-Full and safe access was not available to the roof void areas due to the presence of insulation and the absence of flooring or crawl boards.
+Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout and the absence of flooring or crawl boards.

-We were not able to fully inspect all areas of boundary walls due to garden vegetation/restricted access.
+We were not able to fully inspect all areas of boundary walls/fences due to garden vegetation/restricted access.